MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

     Note that the Content Understanding analyzer is able to extract information from this invoice, even though it is formatted diffferently from the sample.

-1. In the pane pn the right where the extracted fields are displayed, view the **Result** tab to see the JSON response that would be sent to a client application.
+1. In the pane on the right where the extracted fields are displayed, view the **Result** tab to see the JSON response that would be sent to a client application.
 A developer would write code to process this response and do something with the extracted fields.

     ![Screenshot of the results of analysing the Contoso invoice.](./media/invoice-analysis-json.png)